Scripture Reference: Luke 17:11-19

 Suggested Emphasis: Express thankfulness to Jesus, God and others.

-Memory Verse: Praise the Lord.
-Give thanks to the Lord, for he is good; his love endures forever.
+Memory Verse: Praise the Lord!
+Thank the Lord because he is good.
+His love continues forever.
 Psalm 106:1

 The modern name for leprosy is Hansin’s disease.
 It is characterised by running skin sores and white patches.
 In New Testament times leprosy was a term used more broadly to also include probably any number of acute skin diseases (like eczema or psoriasis) involving inflammation of the skin.